hpe-dev-incubator/hpe-dev-portal/content/blog/setting-up-hierarchical-namespaces-in-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 ### Apply propagating capabilities to hierarchical namespaces

+With the hierachical namespace structure being created, this section show the process to add roles and role bindings using RBAC to the namespaces.

 The advantage of hierarchical namespaces is that they enable administrators to build propagating permission structures to a Kubernetes cluster.
 Instead of setting up permissions per namespace, the administators can do it at the parent.
 The permissions will be propagated into its subnamespaces.

 [HNC user guide](https://github.com/kubernetes-sigs/hierarchical-namespaces/blob/master/docs/user-guide/README.md)